 If the photographer in your life does a lot of hiking in search of the perfect landscape, point them to the insane Injinji toe sock liners.
 I’ll be the first to admit that they look creepy, but I’ll also be the first to say that I have never once gotten a blister while wearing these sock liners (in tandem with a pair of Darn Tough wool hiking socks).
 This held true even during a nine-day hike in Iceland with two 17+ mile days (27 km).
 Once you go toe, you won’t go back.

 For photographers with more than one SD card, it’s important to use an organization system to avoid them slipping around in your bag.
 A good memory card wallet is the trick.
-Personally, I use one from Ruggard, but it’s not available any longer – the Pelican 0915 seems equally good, and it sells for $19.89.
-It holds up to 12 SD cards, so it should last for a long time.
-Many photographers have something similar already, but if you’re buying a gift for someone who doesn’t, this should be at the top of your list.
+Personally, I use one from Ruggard, but it’s not available any longer – the Pelican 0915 seems equally good, and it sells for $19.99.
+It holds up to 12 SD cards, well more than most photographers need.
+A lot of photographers have something similar already, but if you’re buying a gift for someone who doesn’t, this should be at the top of your list.

-Shopping for a hardcore travel photographer and hiker?
-If they’re already used to eating boil in the bag meals, get them a spork with a built-in bottle opener.
+Shopping for a hardcore outdoor photographer and hiker?
+If they’re already used to eating boil-in-the-bag meals, get them a spork with a built-in bottle opener.
 It’s not to open bottles (well, it does that too) – it’s to hook the spork on the boil-in-the-bag so it doesn’t fall in.
 It sounds like a small thing, but when you’re miles away from civilization, the small things matter.
-Get a couple of your photographer’s favorite freeze-dried meals along the way, and you’ll be a hero.
+Get a couple of freeze-dried meals as an associated gift, and you’ll be a hero.

 Watson 4-Hour Charger and Rechargeable AA Batteries – $17.95